 - (a) The SONGS Litigation Balance shall be determined by netting SONGS Litigation Costs from SONGS Litigation Recoveries.
 The mechanism for netting SONGS Litigation Costs from SONGS Litigation Recoveries shall be to establish memorandum accounts.
 In order to account for all recorded costs booked since January 31, 2012, each Utility shall establish memorandum accounts as of January 31, 2012.
-Each Utility shall establish two separate memorandum accounts (or sub-accounts) as follows: - (i) Each Utility shall establish one memorandum account (or sub-account) for netting costs and recoveries related to NEIL.
-Every year, the Utilities shall record all SONGS Litigation Costs related to pursuing recovery and planning to pursue recovery from NEIL and all SONGS Litigation Recoveries received from NEIL in this memorandum account. - (ii) Each Utility shall establish one memorandum account (or sub-account) for netting costs and recoveries related to Mitsubishi.
-Every year, the Utilities shall record all SONGS Litigation Costs related to pursuing recovery and planning to pursue recovery from Mitsubishi and all SONGS Litigation Recoveries received from Mitsubishi in this memorandum account. - (b) If there is a positive balance (i.e., SONGS Litigation Costs in excess of SONGS Litigation Recoveries) in either memorandum account at the end of a given year, the positive balance will be carried over to the next year.
-If there is a negative balance (i.e., SONGS Litigation Costs are less than SONGS Litigation Recoveries) in either memorandum account as of December 31, 2014, or at the end of any subsequent year, each Utility shall distribute to ratepayers their portion of the SONGS Litigation Recoveries as determined by the sharing formula in Section 4.11(c) of this Agreement.
+Each Utility shall establish the following memorandum accounts (or sub-accounts): - (i) Each Utility shall establish one memorandum account for netting costs and recoveries related to NEIL (the "NEIL Memorandum Account").
+Every year, the Utilities shall record all SONGS Litigation Costs related to pursuing recovery and planning to pursue recovery from NEIL and all SONGS Litigation Recoveries received from NEIL in this memorandum account. - (ii) Each Utility shall establish one memorandum subaccount to record the SONGS Litigation Balance attributable to the NEIL Outage Policy (the "NEIL Outage Memorandum Subaccount"). - (iii) Each Utility shall establish one memorandum subaccount to record the SONGS Litigation Balance attributable to all other recoveries from NEIL (the "NEIL Other Recoveries Memorandum Subaccount"). - (iv) Each Utility shall establish one memorandum account for netting costs and recoveries related to Mitsubishi (the "Mitsubishi Memorandum Account").
+Every year, the Utilities shall record all SONGS Litigation Costs related to pursuing recovery and planning to pursue recovery from Mitsubishi and all SONGS Litigation Recoveries received from Mitsubishi in this memorandum account.

+If there is a positive balance (i.e., SONGS Litigation Costs in excess of SONGS Litigation Recoveries) in any memorandum account at the end of a given year, the positive balance will be carried over to the next year.
+If there is a negative balance (i.e., SONGS Litigation Costs are less than SONGS Litigation Recoveries) in any memorandum account as of December 31, 2014, or at the end of any subsequent year, each Utility shall distribute to ratepayers their portion of the SONGS Litigation Recoveries as determined by the sharing formula in Section 4.11(c) of this Agreement.
 These amounts shall be distributed to ratepayers pursuant to the distribution method set forth in Section 4.11(d) of this Agreement.
 The Utilities' portion of the SONGS Litigation Recoveries, as determined by the sharing formula in Section 4.11(c) of this Agreement, shall be retained by the Utilities at the time the ratepayers' portions are distributed.
-Negative balances shall not carry over from one year to the next; instead, the account balance shall be reset to zero on the first of the year following any distribution of SONGS Litigation Recoveries pursuant to this Section of the Agreement. - (c) The SONGS Litigation Balance shall be shared between the Utilities and the ratepayers according to the following formula: - (i) SONGS Litigation Balance recovered from NEIL shall be shared as follows: - (A) The Utilities shall retain 17.5% of the balance - (B) The Utilities shall distribute to ratepayers 82.5% of the balance - (ii) SONGS Litigation Balance recovered from Mitsubishi shall be shared as follows: - (A) With respect to SCE: - (1) For the first \$100 million of SONGS Litigation Balance recovered from Mitsubishi: - a.
-SCE shall retain 85% of the balance - b.
-SCE shall distribute to ratepayers 15% of the balance - (2) For the next \$800 million of SONGS Litigation Balance recovered from Mitsubishi: - a.
-SCE shall retain 66.67% of the balance - b.
-SCE shall distribute to ratepayers 33.33% of the balance - (3) For any SONGS Litigation Balance recovered from Mitsubishi in excess of the first \$900 million: - a.
-SCE shall retain 25% of the balance - b.
-SCE shall distribute to ratepayers 75% of the balance - (B) With respect to SDG&E: - (1) For the first \$25 million of SONGS Litigation Balance recovered from Mitsubishi:
+Negative balances shall not carry over from one year to the next; instead, the account balance shall be reset to zero on the first of the year following any distribution of SONGS Litigation Recoveries pursuant to this Section of the Agreement.